PLAN YOUR TRIP

 Over 2 million tonnes of plastic packaging are used in the UK each year.

-8 million pieces of plastic find their way into our oceans every day.
+8 million pieces of plastic finds its way into our oceans daily.

 Between 8 to 14 million tonnes enters our ocean every year.